AlexandrKhurs/mea/01.prototype.override/readme.txt

 		   for now it contains 2 files:
 				- AdminCategoriesController.php
 				- AdminProductsController.php
+				- Category.php
 		   ...but there could be more futher.

 	2. Check your OVERRIDE/CONTROLLERS/ADMIN folder:
 		   <path-to-prestashop-root>/override/controllers/admin/

+		And check your OVERRIDE/CLASSES folder
+		   <path-to-prestashop-root>/override/controllers/admin/

 		ATTENTION!
-		   your ONLY can continue installation
+		your ONLY can continue installation if theese directories on your server DOES NOT COUNTAIN ANY OF FILES listed above and distributed in SOURCE folder.
-		   IF YOU DONT LAREADY HAVE AdminCategoriesController.php, AdminProductsController.php, and any other files you can see at step 2!

 		Otherwise - DONT INSTALL THIS SCRIPT!
 		I repeat: DONT REWRITE EXISTING FILES to avoid breaking your existing functionnality!

 		You are alerted now, and your next steps at your own risk.

-	3. Copy files from SOURCE directory to your <path-to-prestashop-root>/override/controllers/admin/
+	3. Copy files from SOURCE directory:
+		- AdminCategoriesController.php and AdminProductsController.php
+		  copy to your <path-to-prestashop-root>/override/controllers/admin/
+	  	- Category.php
+		  copy to your <path-to-prestashop-root>/override/classes/

 	4.  	manually delete class_index.php file located in <path-to-prestashop-root>/cache directory.

 	5. Test it
 		ATTENTION!